 Here’s an overview of each of the four major neurotransmitters, including symptoms of imbalances and steps you can take to optimize your neurotransmitter levels.

-Of all the neurotransmitters, serotonin definitely gets the most attention.
+Of all the neurotransmitters, serotonin has gotten the most attention.

 Serotonin is called the “happiness molecule” because it’s so essential for a positive mood.

-Low serotonin levels are linked to the most common mood disorders of our time — depression, anxiety, eating disorders, insomnia, obsessive compulsive disorder, and seasonal affective disorder.
+Low serotonin levels are linked to the most common mood disorders of our time:

-Men and women manifest low serotonin level symptoms somewhat differently.
+Men and women manifest symptoms of a low serotonin level somewhat differently.

-Women are much more likely to experience mood disorders and carb cravings, while men are more likely to be impulsive, have ADHD, and drink alcohol in excess.
+Women are much more likely to experience mood disorders and carb cravings, while men are more likely to be impulsive, have attention problems, and drink alcohol in excess.

 How to Increase Serotonin